liliiakhr/into-the-wild/README.md

 ### Description

 Into the Wild is a game where a player assumes a role of a hiker.
 He has to avoid the obstacles & collect water bottles to avoid being thirsty.
-User wins if we can manage to stay in the game for <placeholder> seconds.
+User wins if we can manage to gather 7 points.

 ### MVP